Why does nobody build small cars with torque converter automatic gearboxes?

 One of the only few remaining city cars.
 Fresh looks.
 Nimble to drive.
 Long warranty.

-So much more refined and well-equipped and spacious and fun-to-drive than a little city car needs to be.
+Much more refined, spacious and fun-to-drive than it needs to be.
+Packed with standard equipment.
 It’s a joy to own.